 Usernames are public.
 This means that anyone who does not have your phone number but searches for your username can message you. ** While usernames aren't required, they are highly encouraged. **

 Now that we’ve created a username, let’s go join some groups.

 Joining a group is as simple as clicking a link or being invited by a member who is already in the group.
-You can find a list of channel invite links on the DB site.
+You can find a list of channel invite links on the Brotherhood Chat page.

 Groups support a variety of Telegram features, like using replies, mentions and hashtags, managing administrators and user permissions, and even creating polls to survey your group.
 Learn more about interacting with and administering groups on Telegram here.

 Yup, they’re here, and they’re to be listened to.
 If you don’t, you’ll have to deal with the Justicar.
 The DB Chat channel is an official DB channel, which means that all our normal rules apply, as well as a few specific to Telegram:

 Information in this course was taken from Telegram.org

 Please log in to take this course's exam